nashville-software-school/client-side-mastery/projects/tier-1/modern-farm/chapters/MF_SEED_MODULES.md

 # Seed Producing Modules

-## Setup

-Have a terminal window open and change directory to `~/workspace/modern-farm`.

-Run `npm run test` to start the automated testing task.

 ## Seed Instructions

 1. Create a module for each type of possible plant in the `seeds` directory.
 For example, one of the types of food you grow is corn.
 Create a `scripts/seeds/corn.js` module.
 Make sure that each file uses all lowercase letters for the file name.